greetclammy/datacore-explorer/README.md

 ## 💡 Tips

-- `@pages and` is automatically added to each query — need not additionally add it.
+- `@pages and` is automatically prepended to each query — need not additionally add it.
 - Press Ctrl/Cmd when hovering over card to bring up page preview.
-- Hover over thumbnails that have shadow to view up to first seven image embeds in note, or to animate GIFs.
+- Hover over thumbnails that have shadow to view up to first seven images in note, or to animate GIFs.
 - Right click (long press on mobile) on card title to open link context menu.
 - Card title can be drag and dropped to another note or open tabs.
 - Press on thumbnail to enlarge it (if [Image Toolkit](https://obsidian.md/plugins?id=obsidian-image-toolkit) or snippet is enabled).